Chinese street food is cheap, delicious and can be enjoyed everywhere in China.

 There’s hardly a better way to kick-start a busy day touring China than with an irresistible fried pancake hot off the grill.

-Jianbing (bing for short) can trace its 2,000-year-old origins back to the northeast of China.
-Today, it has undoubtedly become China’s favorite street breakfast.
+Jiānbing (or bing for short) can trace its 2,000-year-old origins back to the northeast of China.
+Today, it has undoubtedly become one of China’s favorite street breakfasts.

-Jianbing (literally ‘fried pancake’) actually refers to the pancake itself, made of egg and mung bean flour.
+The word ‘jiānbing’ actually refers to the pancake itself, made of egg and mung bean flour.

-It’s then neatly folded up into burrito-like shape – a handheld flavor sensation you can eat on the go.
+It’s then neatly folded up into a burrito-like shape – a handheld flavor sensation you can eat on the go.

-Many jiangbing vendors will try to supersize your bing with extra fillings like Chinese sausage and vegetables.
+Many vendors will try to supersize your bing with extra fillings like Chinese sausage and vegetables.
 But for my money, nothing beats the tried and true traditional.